gurulea93/RwG-Base-Building-2.0---Exile-compatibility/README.md

 ## (NOT ALL CLASSNAMES INCLUDED, YOU HAVE TO ADD THEM MANUALLY OR WAIT TILL WE UPDATE IT)

 	//
-	// It's important to add every class-name of the upgradable base building elements used on the server, otherwise the object will be invisible and corrupted in the database or it doesn't remove the Updgradekit form inventory.
+	// It's important to add every class-name of the base building elements used on the server,
+	// otherwise the object will be invisible and corrupted in the database or it doesn't remove the Updgradekit from inventory.
 	//
-	// Add all object class-names which are upgraded with the Exile FortificationUpgrade to the array below.
+	// Add all object class-names which can be upgraded with the Exile FortificationUpgrade to the array below.
 	UpgradeWithDefaultKit[] =
 	{
 		//Exile